google/hyou/docs/index.rst

     for i, row in enumerate(worksheet):
         print i, row[0], '/'.join(row[1:])

-A cell value is a bare input string, represented as a :py:class:`str` (or an :py:class:`unicode` if it contains non-ASCII characters).
+A cell value is a bare input string, represented as a unicode string (:py:class:`str` in Python 3, :py:class:`unicode` in Python 2).

 - Numbers are converted to strings.
 - Formulas (e.g. `"=SUM(A2:A)"`) are never expanded, and returned as-is.